datarootsio/prefect-dbt-flow/docs/getting_started.md

 # Getting started guide

 The prefect-dbt-flow library allows you to seamlessly integrate dbt workflows into Prefect.
-This usage guide will walk you through the steps required to create and manage a Prefect flow for the [jaffle_shop](https://github.com/dbt-labs/jaffle_shop) dbt project.
+This getting started guide will walk you through the steps required to create and manage a Prefect flow for the [jaffle_shop](https://github.com/dbt-labs/jaffle_shop) dbt project.
 After this guide, you should be able to create dbt flows for your own dbt projects.

 ## Example guide
 This guide will walk you through setting up and running a sample prefect-dbt-flow using Docker Compose.
-Follow these steps to get started:
+Follow the steps to get started.

+*Note:* We use docker compose to simplify and "bundle" the setup for this guide.
+In a production environment, you will probably connect to [Prefect cloud](https://www.prefect.io/cloud) or a [Prefect server setup by your infrastructure team](https://docs.prefect.io/latest/guides/host/).

 ### 1. Clone this repository
 Clone the prefect-dbt-flow repository and navigate to the example directory.